“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 “Sorry!
 Boy whatta mouth!
 Are you ready?”
 Jerry said, helping me to my feet.

-“Sure, yeah, let's go.”
-I said, my curiosity and all the bumping around was irritating me.
+“Sure, yeah sure, lead ahead,” I said, my growing curiosity and all the bumping around was irritating me.

-Jerry led again and somewhere in the dark was a doorway because suddenly we were led to a deeper room.
+Jerry led again and somewhere in the dark was a doorway because suddenly we were led into a deeper room.
 I could tell by the air.
-It felt spacious and there was something unsettling about whatever was inside here.
-I could hear scuttling and chittering and whispering and laughing and sniffing.
+It felt spacious and there was something unsettling about whatever was inside.
+I could hear scuttling and chittering and whispering and laughing and sniffing and scoffing.
 There was no way this was a party.
 I felt like I was about to be ripped to pieces and eaten by vicious beasts.

 A flash of light knocked me on my behind.
+I fell on my butt twice within a two minute span.
 When I said the room was spacious I underestimated it.

 This room was ginormous.
 The size of a legendary football stadium maybe.
 There was this clamor or honking, like a goose or a sound that someone might make in their sanitation chamber.
 A quick release of vanipaper shreds fell from the air and accumulated on the floor, then as the product does, they vanished in seconds.
 There were well over 5,000,000 lights in the place, decorating every surface, twinkling and skipping in colors.

-Abruptly they all turned off and it fell dead silent again.
-It was strange and I was taken off guard as Jerry pulled me aside and continued walking me over in a direction.
+Abruptly the banging turned off and it fell dark and dead silent again.
+It was strange and I was taken off guard as Jerry pulled me aside, taking my arm and walking me over in a direction across the room.
 About twenty seconds later the lights and vanipaper shreds and the whining sounds happened all over again.
-It noticed it occurred every time another person entered this party.
-Again another twenty seconds later.
+I noticed it occurred every time another person entered this party.
+I didn’t notice but lots of people were entering behind us.
+Then again, another twenty seconds later.
 Then again.
-Again.
+Then again.
 It was a celebration every twenty seconds as curious people entered this cellar’s chamber.
 Everyone was greeted the same.

 Curious people might be my way of putting it.
+Men and women together.
 I realized there were lots of different characters down here.
 It wasn’t only oddballs like I had imagined.
 I realized it was mostly regular, daytime folk.
 There were even office people like Janice.
-I saw her as I was walking around in the brief flashes of light and repetitive performance, but I hesitated to greet her.
-I didn’t think she’d recognize me outside of her employee directory.
+I saw her as I was walking around in the brief flashes of light and repetitive auditory performance, but I hesitated to greet her.
+I didn’t think she’d know who I was outside of her employee directory.
 But apparently, she did.

 “Mr. Pedro!
 You’re looking quite saucy.”
 She said.